 For those of us who grew up post everything she offers an easy patriotism that can be worn like a flag that isn’t also a salute.
 Like an alien excavating all that we once claimed made us American, Lana takes the artifacts that are too white, too ahistorical to be taken seriously, and removes the insistence upon them.
 It’s an obfuscation that isn’t facilitated through irony; it’s facilitated through a recent past that foreclosed on the promise of American symbols and reemphasized the primacy of images.

-For those who spent their teen years typing in scare quotes, Lana lets us negotiate American identity with less cognitive dissonance by serving patriotic cliché as kitsch.
+For those who spent their teen years typing in scare quotes, Lana offers a way to navigate American identity; by serving patriotic cliché as kitsch.
 When she urges, “Be young be dope be proud, like an American,” she may as well be an impressed tourist.
-Affectless without irony, full of pop-symbolism that refuses to signify, perhaps an American culture drained of all moral qualities or ethical commitments is worth holding onto.
 A finally palatable Americana: full of no more sentiment than an Instagram grid.